This section provides answers to general VMware Tanzu Application Catalog (Tanzu Application Catalog) questions.

 To view SBoM information in Dependency-Track:

-Click “Upload SBOM” to import the CycloneDX file and view all the software components.
+Click “Upload SBoM” to import the CycloneDX file and view all the software components.

 (Optional) Click the “Dependency graph” tab to view which dependencies are related to which software component.

-Tanzu Application Catalog applications are verified across various combinations of Kubernetes versions, cloud platforms, and base OS distribution versions.
+VMware Tanzu Application Catalog applications are verified across various combinations of Kubernetes versions, cloud platforms, and base OS distribution versions.

 As a result, customers can be confident that the applications included in their catalogs are continuously tested and proven to be suitable for production environments reducing the risk of failure at deployment time.